 Rule 8.
 General rules of pleadings.

 (a) Claims for relief.
 An original claim, counterclaim, cross-claim or third-party claim must contain a short and plain: (1) statement of the claim showing that the party is entitled to relief; and (2) demand for judgment for specified relief.
 Relief in the alternative or of several different types may be demanded.
 A party who claims damages but does not plead an amount must plead that the damages are such as to qualify for a specified tier defined by Rule 26(c)(3).
 A pleading that qualifies for tier 1 or tier 2 discovery constitutes a waiver of any right to recover damages above the tier limits specified in Rule 26(c)(3), unless the pleading is amended under Rule 15.
+A pleading requesting relief must include the following caution language at the top right of the first page, in bold print: If you do not respond to this document within applicable time limits, judgment could be entered against you as requested.
+Failure to include the caution language may provide the responding party with a basis under Rule 60(b) for excusable neglect to set aside any resulting judgment or order.

 (b) Defenses; form of denials.
 A party must state in simple, short and plain terms any defenses to each claim asserted and must admit or deny the statements in the claim.
 A party without knowledge or information sufficient to form a belief about the truth of a statement must so state, and this has the effect of a denial.
 Denials must fairly meet the substance of the statements denied.
 A party may deny all of the statements in a claim by general denial.
 A party may specify the statement or part of a statement that is admitted and deny the rest.
 A party may specify the statement or part of a statement that is denied and admit the rest.